ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 }
 ```

-- In order to add a validator to this Subnet, `threshold` signatures are required from the addresses in `controlKeys`
+- In order to add a validator to this Subnet, `threshold` signatures are required from the addresses
+  in `controlKeys`
 - `from` are the addresses that you want to use for this operation.
-If omitted, uses any of your addresses as needed.
+If omitted, uses any of your
+  addresses as needed.
 - `changeAddr` is the address any change will be sent to.
-If omitted, change is sent to one of the addresses controlled by the user.
+If omitted, change is sent to one of the
+  addresses controlled by the user.
 - `username` is the user that pays the transaction fee.
 - `password` is `username`‘s password.

-#### **Example Call**
+**Example Call:**

 ```sh
 curl -X POST --data '{